 We prepared for our breakfast.
 I was fascinated to see the wonderful rays of the sun streaming into the living room.
 Our little Shen had a photo with it while crawling on the floor.

 After their activity we went up to the rectangular pool through the concrete stairways.
 It was good to explore the place again as there were lots of beautiful plants and flowers in the area.
-After walking around we headed down to eat for our lunch.
-There are no food-chain stores nor restaurant in the vicinity.
+It was nearing 12:00 noon so we headed down to settle for lunch.
+But there were no food-chain stores or restaurant there.
 What we got was an eatery just outside the park.
 Food was good and affordable.

 Mines View Park located at the northeast side of the city.
 We were surprised to see souvenir stores that sprouted like mushrooms in the vicinity.
 There were lots of plants and flowers for sale.
 There’s no need to go to Baguio City Market for there were varieties of souvenir items to choose from.
-There were also yummy foods like strawberry fruits, jams and peanut brittle.
+And there were the yummy treats too like strawberry fruits, jams and peanut brittle.

 Choy and family will go back to Manila this afternoon so we have no time to explore more.
 We stayed the rest of the day in Burnham Park, a well-loved park in the country.
 This was named after its designer, an American architect Daniel Hudson Burnham.
 It is located at the center of the city where various activities will surely make visitors enjoy, including the most-loved boat rowing in the Burnham Lagoon.